Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-Setting the functional derivative of the Lagrangian function with respect to $q_{z_{ij}}(z_{ij})$ to zero yields
+Setting the functional derivative of the Lagrangian function with respect to $q_{z_{nq}}(z_{nq})$ to zero yields

-where $\mathcalC_{ij}$ is the normalization constant, $d_{\bz_{i/j}}$ denotes the element of integration for all elements in $\bz_i$ except $z_{ij}$, $\prod_{k\neq j}^{Q}$ denotes the product of all elements except the $j$-th item.
-More compactly, this can be equivalently denoted by
+where $\mathcalC_{nq}$ is the normalization constant, $d{\bz_{n/q}}$ denotes the element of integration for all elements in $\bz_n$ except $z_{nq}$, $\prod_{k\neq q}^{Q}$ denotes the product of all elements except the $q$-th item.
+More compactly, this update can be written as: